greys-tools/pkapi.js/README.md

 # pkapi.js
-*A PluralKit API wrapper for JavaScript*
+*A PluralKit API wrapper for NodeJS, written in TypeScript*

 ## About
 [PluralKit](https://github.com/PluralKit/PluralKit) is an